The Framework: A Universe That Never Closes

 Should any anchor ever close fully — should the quantum interior ever freeze, should the basin ever collapse to a fixed point — then:

-Time would halt (no more boundary-layer activity)
+time would halt (no more boundary-layer activity);

-Evolution would cease (no variation, no exploration)
+evolution would cease (no variation, no exploration);

-Consciousness would vanish (no capacity to look back)
+consciousness would vanish (no capacity to look back);

-Meaning would dissolve (nothing left to recognize its own origin)
+meaning would dissolve (nothing left to recognize its own origin).

 Incompleteness is not defect.
 Incompleteness is the condition of aliveness.